Nursing 406 - Adult Health Care » Spring 2020 » Chapter 69 Quiz

 The initial symptoms of variant Creutzfeldt-Jakob disease (vCJD) include

-A. akathisia and dysphagia.
+A. diplopia and bradykinesia.

-B. sensory disturbance, limb pain, and behavioral changes.
+C. sensory disturbance, limb pain, and behavioral changes.

-C. muscle rigidity, memory impairment, and cognitive impairment.
+D. muscle rigidity, memory impairment, and cognitive impairment.

 Question #43